MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-B-Acquisition-Planning/part-6-Competition-Requirements/subpart-6.3-Other-Than-Full-Open-Competition/section-6.302-2.md

 (ii) May not exceed one year, including all options, unless the head of the agency determines that exceptional circumstances apply.
 This determination must be documented in the contract file.

 (2)(i) Any subsequent modification using this authority, which will extend the period of performance beyond one year under this same authority, requires a separate determination.
 This determination is only required if the cumulative period of performance using this authority exceeds one year.
-This requirement does not apply to the exercise of options previously addressed in the determination required at (d)(1)(ii) of this section.
+This requirement does not apply to the exercise of options previously addressed in the determination required at paragraph (d)(1)(ii) of this section.

-(ii) The determination shall be approved at the same level as the level to which the agency head authority in (d)(1)(ii) of this section is delegated.
+(ii) The determination shall be approved at the same level as the level to which the agency head authority in paragraph (d)(1)(ii) of this section is delegated.

-(3) The requirements in paragraphs (d)(1) and (d)(2) of this section shall apply to any contract in an amount greater than the simplified acquisition threshold.
+(3) The requirements in paragraphs (d)(1) and (2) of this section shall apply to any contract in an amount greater than the simplified acquisition threshold.

 (4) The determination of exceptional circumstances is in addition to the approval of the justification in 6.304.

 (5) The determination may be made after contract award when making the determination prior to award would unreasonably delay the acquisition.

 [50 FR 52431, Dec.
 23, 1985, as amended at 74 FR 52851, Oct.
 14, 2009; 74 FR 65615, Dec.
 10, 2009; 79 FR 24198, Apr.
-29, 2014; 80 FR 38309, July 2, 2015]
+29, 2014; 80 FR 38309, July 2, 2015; 84 FR 19842, May 6, 2019]